swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="identity-provider-user-interface"></a>
 #### 5.4.3.
 Identity Provider User Interface

+An Identity Provider presenting information related to a Service Provider in its user interface during processing of an `<saml2p:AuthnRequest>` message MUST obtain this information from the
-Where the requirements for user interfaces defined for the federation requires presentation of information elements related to the Service Provider, these information elements MUST be obtained from the `<mdui:UIInfo>` element in the Service Provider’s metadata entry.
+`<mdui:UIInfo>` element of the Service Provider’s metadata entry.
 Implementers of this profile MUST be capable of handling display information stored in the `<mdui:DisplayName>`, `<mdui:Logo>` and the `<mdui:Description>` elements.